Frequently Asked Questions

 What Covid precautions are you taking to ensure the our safety?

 The Marigold Days Committee is monitoring state and local reports and guidelines in regard to Covid.
-Face Masks will be required by everyone that weekend.
-Social distancing will be practiced at all times.
+Face Masks will be recommended for everyone who has not been fully vaccinated.
+Social distancing should practiced.
 Hand washing stations will be available adjacent to restroom facilities and the food wagons.

 When is Marigold Days?

 Marigold Days is ALWAYS held the weekend after Labor Day.
 In 2021, those dates are September 11 &12.
 Check the website for set-up times and for special events like the Field of Flags Dedication.
 Our Facebook page has up-to-the-minute announcements and information.

 How can I become a Flea Market Vendor at Marigold Days?

 There is a link to this information and the registration forms here and on